-Use these vintage Easter cake recipes to make delicious holiday cakes that will delight your family and guests.
-We all know that homemade cakes taste much better than the store-bought variety, and these fancy dessert cakes offer proof.
+Thanks to Grandma's traditional Easter cake recipes, you can make delicious holiday cakes that will delight your family and guests.
+We all know that homemade cakes taste much better than the store-bought variety, and these fancy dessert cakes offer absolute proof.

 Whether it's the orange layer cake with its whipped orange flavored frosting, the versatile white cake decorated with coconut, the pound cake adorned with freshly cut flowers, or the yummy flower garden cake, you'll love serving them to company.
 They all have that delicious old fashioned taste.